 Becoming the victim of an aggressive driver can result in heavy damage to your vehicle as well as extensive personal injury.

-The legal definition of aggressive driving is driving that involves multiple traffic violations that place other drivers at risk for a car accident.
+The legal definition of reckless driving is driving that involves multiple traffic violations that place other drivers at risk for a car accident.
 Becoming the victim of an aggressive driver can result in heavy damage to your vehicle as well as extensive personal injury.
 Hiring a Missouri car accident lawyer in these circumstances gives you the best chance at receiving compensation for your damages.

 An aggressive driver typically has no regard for the danger his or her actions are putting other drivers in.
 An aggressive driver will pay no attention to traffic laws and the cars around them.
 Speeding, tailgating, sudden lane changing, and unexplained braking are all typical of an aggressive driver and can lead to a serious car accident.